40 S. Main St., Suite 2210

 He has been recognized by Business Tennessee Magazine as being among the 101 Best Lawyers in Tennessee and has been listed in Best Lawyers since 1987.

 Along with his involvement in professional organizations, he has given back to the community through involvement as chairman of the board of trustees of Opera Memphis and as secretary of Memphis Rotary.
 He has previously served on the boards of the YMCA of Greater Memphis and Bridges.
+He serves on the Vestry of St. John’s Episcopal Church.

 Professional Honors and Activities